Risk Mitigation: What Is It and How Can You Do It?

 - Financial Risk

 - Competition (or Comfort) Risk

-So, how can you mitigate risk in your business?
-There are many things that business owners can do to mitigate risk within their company.
+So, how can you mitigate risk as a business owner?
+There are many things that you can do to mitigate risk within your company.

 Below we are going to list the top five most impactful things you can do to mitigate your risk.